mattermost/docs/source/administration/config-settings.rst

 Enable Elasticsearch Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**True:** indexing of new posts occurs automatically.
-Search queries will use database search until "Enable Elasticsearch for search queries" is enabled. `Learn more about Elasticsearch in our documentation <https://about.mattermost.com/default-elasticsearch-documentation/>`__.
+**True**: Indexing of new posts occurs automatically.
+Search queries will use database search until **Enable Elasticsearch for search queries** is enabled. `Learn more about Elasticsearch in our documentation <https://about.mattermost.com/default-elasticsearch-documentation/>`__.

 **False:** Elasticsearch indexing is disabled and new posts are not indexed.
 If indexing is disabled and re-enabled after an index is created, it is recommended to purge and rebuild the index to ensure complete search results.